curl/everything-curl/libcurl-http/upload.md

 ## HTTP PUT

-A PUT with libcurl will assume you pass the data to it using the read callback, as that is the typical "file upload" pattern libcurl uses and provides.
-You set the callback, you ask for PUT (by asking for `CURLOPT_UPLOAD`), you set the size of the upload and you set the URL to the
+A PUT with libcurl assumes you pass the data to it using the read callback, as that is the typical "file upload" pattern libcurl uses and provides.
+You set the callback, you ask for PUT (by asking for `CURLOPT_UPLOAD`), you set the size of the upload and you set the URL to the destination:
-destination:

     curl_easy_setopt(easy, CURLOPT_UPLOAD, 1L);
     curl_easy_setopt(easy, CURLOPT_INFILESIZE_LARGE, (curl_off_t) size);